-Taking responsibility for your own actions is a difficult but important step toward healing and mental health, first for the sibling you have harmed but also for yourself.
+Taking responsibility for your own harmful sexual behavior is a difficult but important step toward healing and mental health, first for the sibling you have harmed but also for yourself.
 There are different levels and different ways to take responsibility.

 Outside of the Criminal Justice System

 Confession: “Yes, I did that.”
 Admitting guilt, corroborating that what the survivor reported is correct.
 Even a simple confession is a critical step in the direction of taking full responsibility.
 It offers the survivor personal validation.
 It corroborates their experience, so that others will believe them.
 Ideally a confession would not include any explanations or excuses.